My Way: Versions

-David Bowie reportedly wrote the first English language lyrics to Claude François's original tune, though the lyrics and performance were only informally recorded and never commercially published.
+David Bowie wrote the first English-language lyrics to Claude François' original song, though the lyrics and performance were only informally recorded and never commercially published.
+The version by Brook Benton reached number 49 in Canada in May 1970.

 Dorothy Squires

-In the midst of Sinatra's multiple runs on the UK Singles Chart, Welsh singer Dorothy Squires also released a rendition of "My Way" in Summer 1970.
+In the midst of Sinatra's multiple runs on the UK Singles Chart, Welsh singer Dorothy Squires also released a rendition of "My Way" in summer 1970.
 Her recording reached number 25 on the UK Singles Chart and re-entered the chart twice more during that year.

 Elvis Presley

 Elvis Presley began performing the song in concert during the mid-1970s, despite Anka's suggestions that the song did not suit him.
-Nevertheless, on January 12 and 14, 1973, Presley sang the song during his satellite show Aloha from Hawaii Via Satellite, beamed live and on deferred basis (for European audiences, who also saw it in prime time), to 43 countries via Intelsat.
+Nevertheless, on January 12 and 14, 1973, Presley sang the song during his satellite show Aloha from Hawaii via Satellite, beamed live and on deferred basis (for European audiences, who also saw it in prime time), to 43 countries via Intelsat.

-On October 3, 1977, several weeks after Presley's death, his live recording of "My Way" (recorded for the Elvis In Concert CBS-TV special on June 21, 1977) was released as a single.
+On October 3, 1977, several weeks after Presley's death, his live recording of "My Way" (recorded for the Elvis in Concert CBS-TV special on June 21, 1977) was released as a single.
 In the U.S., it reached number 22 on the Billboard Hot 100 pop singles chart in late 1977/early 1978 (higher than Frank Sinatra's peak position), number 6 on the Billboard Adult Contemporary chart, and went gold for its successful sales of over a million copies.
 The following year the single reached number 2 on the Billboard Country singles chart but went all the way to number 1 on the rival Cash Box Country Singles chart.
 In the UK, it reached number 9 on the UK Singles Chart.

-Presley's version is featured in the climax of the 2001 film 3000 Miles to Graceland with Kurt Russell and Kevin Costner.
-(Paul Anka appears in a cameo as a casino pit boss who loathes Presley.)
+Presley's version is featured in the climax of the 2001 film 3000 Miles to Graceland (Paul Anka appears in a cameo as a casino pit boss who loathes Presley).

-Presley's studio version of the song, recorded in 1971, was included on the fourth disc of "Walk a Mile in My Shoes: The Essential '70s Masters".
+Presley's studio version of the song, recorded in 1971, was included on the fourth disc of Walk a Mile in My Shoes: The Essential '70s Masters.